-The second stage in the selection process, the Indian National Olympiads in Astronomy (INAO), Biology (INBO), Chemistry (INChO) and Physics (INPhO) will be organized by HBCSE in early 2023.
-Indian National Olympiad in Junior Science (INJSO) will be organised by IAPT around the same time.
+The second stage in the selection process, the Indian National Olympiads in Astronomy (INAO), Biology (INBO), Chemistry (INChO) and Physics (INPhO) will be organized by HBCSE in early 2025.
 These examinations will be held at about 18 centres in the country.
-The list of students selected for the INOs according to the criteria given below will be published by January 15, 2023 on the IAPT website: www.iapt.org.in
+The list of students selected for the INOs according to the criteria given below will be published by January 15, 2025 on the IAPT website: www.iapt.org.in